Doctorfish tang: Description

 There is a black morph, as well, but it is neither a subspecies nor a regional mutation.
 It has only been documented a limited number of times.

 Range and habitat

 This species is typically found among rocky outcrops and coral reefs.
-Its distribution includes the Atlantic from Massachusetts to Brazil, and the tropical west coast of Africa.
+Its distribution includes the Atlantic from Massachusetts to Brazil, and the tropical west coast of Africa, although the African records may be misidentifications of Acanthurus monroviae.
 It has been recorded twice recently (2012, 2016) in the central Mediterranean Sea.

 Behavior

 Acanthurus chirurgus spends its daylight hours grazing on algae and organic detritus.
 Its teeth are specially shaped for scraping algae and plant matter from rocks.
 Because it swallows its food whole, it has a gizzard-like organ in the intestine filled with particles of sand which help to grind food before it starts the digestive process.

 Spawning occurs during evening hours in a group event.
 Each egg is less than a millimeter in diameter and contains a small amount of oil for flotation.
 The translucent, plankton-like larvae hatch within 24 hours of fertilization.
 They are laterally compressed and diamond-shaped with large eyes and pectoral fins.
 Many body parts, such as scales and the dorsal and anal fins, do not develop until the larvae have reached 2–6 mm in length.
 The "scalpel" does not appear until they are about 13 mm long.
 As the "scalpel" grows, the anal and dorsal spines shrink.
 Once the fish reaches around 25 mm in length, it moves to the bottom where it continues to grow, eventually reaching sexual maturity in roughly nine months.